facelessuser/coloraide/docs/src/markdown/gamut.md

 Color('rgb(270 30 120)').fit(method='clip')
 ```

-Gamut mapping can also be used to fit colors in other gamuts, just like `#!py3 clip()`.
-For instance, fitting a Display
+Gamut mapping can also be used to indirectly fit colors in another gamut.
+For instance, fitting a Display P3 color into
-P3 color into an sRGB gamut.
+an sRGB gamut.

 ```playground
 c1 = Color('color(display-p3 1 1 0)')